 Antiphospholipid antibody syndrome can lead to complications of the affected organs like fetal loss, stroke, pulmonary embolism, pulmonary hypertension, valvular abnormality, acute coronary syndrome, mesenteric thrombosis or Hepato-veno occlusive disease.

-Antiphospholipid antibody syndrome usually requires a multidisciplinary approach.
+Antiphospholipid antibody syndrome usually requires an interprofessional approach.
 Usually, a Hematologist should be consulted on the case to help with diagnosis, treatment and further follow up.
 Also, specialists should be consulted depending on the organ system affected with the thrombosis.
 More studies are needed with the newer Anticoagulants.